KimberlyCrawford/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 # Overview
-AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
-AutosRUs’ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.
+AutosRUs’ newest prototype, the MechaCar, was suffering from production troubles that were blocking the manufacturing team’s progress.
+AutosRUs’ upper management called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.

 ## Purpose
-In this challenge, you’ll help Jeremy and the data analytics team do the following:
+The purpose of this analysis was to complete the following deliverables:

-- Deliverable 1: Linear Regression to Predict MPG - Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
+- Deliverable 1: Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.
-- Deliverable 2: Summary Statistics on Suspension Coils - Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
+- Deliverable 2: Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.
-- Deliverable 3: T-Test on Suspension Coils - Run t-tests to determine if the manufacturing lots are statistically different from the mean population
+- Deliverable 3: Run t-tests to determine if the manufacturing lots are statistically different from the mean population.
-- Deliverable 4: Design a Study Comparing the MechaCar to the Competition - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-For each statistical analysis, you’ll write a summary interpretation of the findings.
+- Deliverable 4: Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

 ## Resources
 - MechaCar MPG dataset